ChatGPT Terms of Service Explained for Businesses: Updated Terms

 Master Service Agreement/Master Ordering Agreement (MSA/MOA)

-It serves as a foundational framework for subsequent detailed agreements, orders, or projects, providing a consistent set of terms and conditions that apply across multiple transactions or projects.
+It serves as a foundational framework for subsequent detailed agreements, orders, or projects, providing a consistent set of terms and conditions (the T&Cs – see above) that apply across multiple transactions or projects.
 The MSA/MOA outlines the overarching rights, responsibilities, obligations, and terms of engagement between the parties involved, facilitating efficiency and clarity in business dealings.

 What this means in practice:

-The MSA determines how scalable your contracting model is.
+The MSA contains the overall contract, referring to the other documents mentioned in this Article.
+When buying SaaS, ensure you read the MSA/MOA/MCA and all related documents.
+For Sellers, the MSA determines how scalable your contracting model is.
 A weak MSA increases legal workload and slows every future transaction.

 Terms of Use (ToU)